jsenellart/papers/WordTranslationWithoutParallelData/README.md

 ## Step-by-Step analysis and Implementation notes

 ### The models
 * The generator is a simple Linear mapping defined in `net.py`, `Generator` class.
+Any other model could be implemented - just think about adaptation of the `orthogonalityUpdate` method.
-The class also implement `orthogonalityUpdate` method (section 3.3).
+* The class also implement `orthogonalityUpdate` method (section 3.3).
 This method is called after each gradient update.
-Any other model could be implemented - just think about adaptation of the `orthogonalityUpdate` method.
+We found that beta=0.0001 was a better value than beta=0.01 proposed in the paper. (this value being also close to the one proposed in [Cisse, 2017])
 * The discriminator is a 2 layer network implemented also in `net.py` and as defined in 3.1.
 It has a single cell output activated by a sigmoid.
 The value is the probability of the input being a true target embedding.

 ```